-When it comes to erotic fiction, Class Comics are the guys that create the kind of graphic art filth that makes all my geek-boy wet-dreams come true.
+When it comes to erotic fiction, Class Comics are the guys that create the kind of graphic art filth that makes all our geek-boy wet-dreams come true.

 Patrick Fillion and Robert Fraser are the creative geniuses behind Class Comics.
 The couple have been publishing together since 2002.

 However, they’ve been unable to operate their online store since January of this year because of issues with payment providers.

 The problems began when their existing payment provider – the platform that processes credit card payments – withdrew their services and refused to process payments for the business.

 Fillion and Fraser have since been applying with numerous other operators to try to set up an account with a new payment provider, but so far none of their applications have been successful.

 Based on feedback that Class Comics has received in its applications, one of the factors at play is that the business is based in Canada.
 It seems that the Canadian banks take a more restrictive view on businesses that work with adult content – it might be easier to find a supportive bank in the US.